Fernando Martín (basketball)

 Fernando Martín Espina (March 25, 1962 - December 3, 1989) was a Spanish professional basketball player who was considered to be one of the best Spanish basketball players ever.
 Martín was 2.06 m (6 ft 9 in) tall, and he played primarily at the center and power forward positions.
 He was considered a talented all-around athlete.
 He was a five-time swimming champion in Spain, as well as being a highly ranked athlete in the sports of handball, table tennis and judo.

 Martín wore the number 10 jersey, which Real Madrid retired after his death.
 He was named one of FIBA's 50 Greatest Players, in 1991.
 In 2007, he was enshrined into the FIBA Hall of Fame.

 Professional career

 Martín was the first Spanish player to play in the National Basketball Association (NBA), in 1986, and was also the second European to play in the league.
 He played for the Portland Trail Blazers and, earlier, in Spain for Estudiantes and Real Madrid.
-He played in only 24 games in the 1986–87 NBA season for the Blazers, being injured for two months.
+He played in 24 games in the 1986–87 NBA season for the Blazers, and was injured for two months of his Blazers stint.
 At the end of the season, he returned to Spain, to play again for Real Madrid.